 An academic advisor is assigned to each student at the time of acceptance into Albany State University's Graduate School.
-Students are expected to confer with their advisors on a periodic basis.
+Students are expected to confer with their advisors on a regular basis.
+Each student is provided access to DegreeWorks, ASU's course planning system.
+Students are encouraged to access DegreeWorks and develop their plan of study.
+This plan should be reviewed with your advisor during advisement and updated at each subsequent advising session.